The Fiery Trial

-The Fiery Trial: Abraham Lincoln and American Slavery is a historical non-fiction book written by American historian Eric Foner.
-Published in 2010 by W. W. Norton & Company, the book serves as a biographical portrait of United States President Abraham Lincoln, discussing the evolution of his stance on slavery in the United States over the course of his life.
+The Fiery Trial: Abraham Lincoln and American Slavery is a 2010 biography of Abraham Lincoln written by the American historian Eric Foner.
+It focuses on the evolution of Lincoln's stance on slavery in the United States.

 The Fiery Trial, which derives its title from Lincoln's Annual Message to Congress of December 1, 1862, was the 22nd book written by Foner, the DeWitt Clinton Professor of History at Columbia University.
 It was praised by critics and won the 2011 Pulitzer Prize for History, the Bancroft Prize, and the Lincoln Prize.

 Synopsis

 In the preface to The Fiery Trial, Eric Foner states his intention to trace "the evolution of Lincoln's ideas and policies about slavery from his early life through his career in the Illinois legislature in the 1830s, his term in Congress in the 1840s, his emergence as a leader of the new Republican party in the 1850s, and his presidency during the Civil War".
 The book closely examines Lincoln's speeches and writings, and avoids direct engagement with previous Lincoln historians.

 The Fiery Trial begins with Lincoln's encounters with slavery in his early life, growing up in Kentucky and Indiana.
 He occasionally dealt with issues of slavery in his law practice in Illinois.
 The book also discusses Lincoln's position on slavery in the context of his political career.
 Lincoln was a moderate, attempting to bridge the gap between the abolitionist Radical Republicans and conservative Democrats, including those in the slave-holding states, whom he hoped would choose preserving the Union over steadfastly defending slavery.
 Lincoln initially supported the idea of voluntary colonization of freed blacks to Africa, a stance supported by some politicians at the time, although considered unethical by many.
 However, Lincoln eventually abandoned his moderate stance on slavery when he determined that to win the American Civil War, he needed to act to end slavery.

 In the epilogue, Foner praises Lincoln's "capacity for growth, the essence of [his] greatness", and speculates that had he not been assassinated, he could have helped to prevent the disenfranchisement and segregation of blacks that followed emancipation.
 Foner concludes with a quotation by abolitionist Lydia Maria Child:

 I think we have reason to thank God for Abraham Lincoln ...
 With all his deficiencies, it must be admitted that he has grown continuously; and considering how slavery had weakened and perverted the moral sense of the whole country, it was great good luck to have the people elect a man who was willing to grow.